kytranada/predict-bot/README.md

 - Detection of anomalies and emotional archetypes
 - Identification of temporal markers implying futurity
 - Aggregation of findings by time windows and thematic clusters
-- Generation of predictions based on pattern recognition in language
+- Generation of analysis reports based on pattern recognition in language

 ### System Prompts
 The bot uses local prompt files for different commands: